camunda-community-hub/camunda-7-to-8-migration-example/README.md

 [... add full test case...]
 ```

-In current experiments it requires still a couple of loops to iron out some mistakes the AI does - but then you can end up with this test case, which does the same as the Camunda 7 one.
+In current experiments it requires still a couple of loops to iron out mistakes the AI does - but then you can end up with this test case, which does the same as the Camunda 7 one.
 Going through that exercise will give you a context in which you would be able to migrate also more than just one test case, but expect a bit of review work.

 ```java
 public class ApplicationTest {